mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 At the top-left of the mass action window, the translator can return to the editing space by clicking on the `x` icon.
 To the right of the exit icon, the number of strings currently selected is displayed.
 At the top-right of the mass action window, the translator can select all of the strings in the sidebar.

 In the `REVIEW TRANSLATIONS` section, the translator can approve suggestions or reject suggestions for all selected strings.
-Upon clicking `APPROVE ALL`, the text in the green button will be replaced with the number of new approved translations.
+Upon clicking `APPROVE ALL` or `REMOVE ALL SUGGESTIONS`, the label of the button will be replaced with the number of affected translations.

 In the `REPLACE IN TRANSLATIONS` section, the translator can input a series of characters to search for, and a series of characters to use as a replacement.
 This is a basic find and replace feature that will work only on the selected strings.